bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 MkDocs project is located in the `/home/docs/` folder.
 It has subfolder called `docs` (so it is `/home/docs/docs/`) where all the Markdown documents are stored.
 Simply create new `.md` file there.
 And add reference about this file to the MkDocs config `/home/docs/mkdocs.yml`.
-You will see that the new page has appeared in your Workspace UI - it has live reload, and you dont need to do annything, just write in the markdown files.
+You will see that the new page has appeared in your Workspace UI - it has live reload, and you don't need to do anything, just write in the markdown files.

 <p align="center">